TaraT1/DevNotes/vault/Js.arrays.md

 # Built-in Methods for Arrays - Map, forEach
 ## Map
-- runs for each element in the array and creates new array with same num of elements
+- runs for each element in the array and creates new array with same num of elements while forEach does not create new array
 - map can take other functions
 - syntax with arrow function: map((element) => { /* ... */ })
 ```javascript